-At the end of the third quarter, cash and cash equivalents amounted to ¥520,828 million, up ¥40,893 million compared with the same quarter end last year.
+At the end of the second quarter, cash and cash equivalents amounted to ¥521,829 million, up ¥36,494 million compared with the same quarter end last year.

-The following are the movements in the main components of cash flow and the factors contributing to the changes for this third quarter:
+The following are the movements in the main components of cash flow and the factors contributing to the changes for this second quarter:

-Cash flows from operating activities amounted to a cash inflow of ¥75,417 million because of an increase in net income despite major factors such as the payment of corporate income taxes and adjustments to gain from remeasurement relating to the business combination with ASKUL Corporation, which is a non-cash item.
+Cash flows from operating activities amounted to a cash inflow of ¥60,840 million mainly because of an increase in net income despite the payment of corporate income taxes.

-Cash flows from investing activities amounted to a cash outflow of ¥5,378 million, due to expenditures on property and equipment and on investment securities, despite proceeds from the consolidation of ASKUL Corporation.
+Cash flows from investing activities amounted to a cash inflow of ¥9,649 million, primarily due to the consolidation of ASKUL Corporation, despite expenditures on property and equipment and on investment securities.

-Cash flows from financing activities amounted to a cash outflow of ¥53,113 million, attributed mainly to dividends paid.
+Cash flows from financing activities amounted to a cash outflow of ¥52,455 million, attributed mainly to dividends paid.